What is dermatomyositis?

 - Blood test to detect raised circulating muscle enzymes: creatine kinase (CK) and sometimes aldolase, aspartate aminotransferase (AST) and lactic dehydrogenase (LDH)

-- Blood test to detect autoantibodies: non-specific antinuclear antibody (ANA) is found in most patients, specific Anti-Mi-2 is found in one quarter and Anti-Jo-1 in a few, usually those who have lung disease.
+- Blood test to detect autoantibodies: non-specific antinuclear antibody (ANA) is found in most patients, specific Anti-Mi-2 is found in one quarter and Anti-Jo-1 in a few, usually those who have lung disease, and are diagnostic of antisynthetase syndrome.

-- Skin biopsy of the rash: the microscopic appearance is similar to lupus erythematosus
+- Skin biopsy of the rash: the microscopic appearance of an interface dermatitis is similar to systemic (acute) lupus erythematosus

 - Biopsy of an affected muscle